michelin/kstreamplify/README.md

 2. The value of a default environment variable named `APPLICATION_SERVER`.
 3. `localhost`.

-#### Querying State Stores with REST Endpoints
+#### Querying State Stores

 Kstreamplify provides REST endpoints to query the state stores of your Kafka Streams application.
 It handles state stores being on different Kafka Streams instances by providing an [RPC layer](https://docs.confluent.io/platform/current/streams/developer-guide/interactive-queries.html#adding-an-rpc-layer-to-your-application).

-Here is an overview of the available endpoints:

-- GET `/store`: Returns the list of available state stores
-- GET `/store/{store}/info`: Returns the host information of the state store
-- GET `/store/{store}`: Returns all records of the state store
-- GET `/store/{store}/{key}`: Returns the record of the state store for the given key
+Here is the list of supported state store types:
+- Key-Value

+Only state stores with String keys are supported.

 <h3 id="topology-2">Topology</h4>